 Looking for a booster car seat rated high in safety?
 Then consider the Britax Pinnacle.
 It boasts a steel frame, an energy-absorbing base and a v-shaped tether.
 There are even three layers of side-impact protection.

 What parents really love: The ClickTight installation is so simple, a child could do it.
 Plus, it has a cushioned, tangle-free five-point harness with seven height positions.

 Buy it: Britax Pinnacle ClickTight G1.1 Harness-2-Booster Car Seat, $260, Amazon.com

 Best Convertible Booster Seat

-In booster car seat mode: 50 to 120 pounds and up to 57 inches
+In high-back booster car seat mode: 30 to 100 pounds

 Best Travel Booster Seat